WormBase/website-jbrowse-protein/README.md

 2. The line `RELEASE=282` in `parallel.sh` should be updated the the current release.

+Note that both of these items could potentially be parameterized and passed in when running though Ansible using the `$MOD_RELEASE_VERSION` environment variable in the agr_ansible_devops WormBase specific environment (https://github.com/alliance-genome/agr_ansible_devops/blob/master/environments/jbrowse/wb.yml), but this hasn't been hooked up yet.

 When these changes are commited to the main branch, the GoCD system will run the `JBrowseSoftwareProcessWBProt` pipeline to build the Dockerfile in this repo, and then run the `JBrowseProcessWBProtein` pipeline, which will run a compute machine